Our school has been awarded the 360 Degree Safe Online Safety Award!

 Facing Online Challenges – BBC Own It website

-The BBC has launched Own It, a website for 9 to 12 year olds, to help them maximise opportunities in the digital world as well as helping them to develop the confidence and resilience to tackle the everyday challenges they face online.
+The BBC has launched Own It, a website for 9 to 12 year olds, to help children to maximise opportunities in the digital world as well as helping them to develop the confidence and resilience to tackle the everyday challenges they face online.
 Have a look at what is on the website by clicking on the link below:

 BBC Own It